Topology change and emergent scale symmetry in compact star matter via gravitational wave detection: Discussion and perspectives

-\sect{Acknowledgments} We thank all contributers of Einstein Toolkit and LORENE code and thank Roberto De Pietri and Parma University gravity group for modifying Einstein Toolkit and developing PyCactus code and making them public available.
+We thank all contributors of Einstein Toolkit and LORENE code and thank Roberto De Pietri and Parma University gravity group for modifying Einstein Toolkit and developing PyCactus code and making them publicly available.
 We would like to thank W. T. Ni for the valuable disusions we had.
-The work of YLM was supported in part by the National Science Foundation of China (NSFC) under Grant No. 11875147 and No. 11475071.
+The work of YLM was supported in part by the National Science Foundation of China (NSFC) under Grant No. 11875147, No. 11475071 and the Intensive Study of Future Space Science Missions of the Strategic Priority Program on Space Science.
 YLW is supported in part by NSFC under Grants No. 11851302, No. 11851303, No. 11690022, No. 11747601, and the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB23030100 as well as the CAS Center for Excellence in Particle Physics (CCEPP).